-Aligning buildings parallel with the contours helps reduce the scale of the

-When aligning buildings across the contours, a 'stepped' form will reduce the surroundings at naturalistic slopes, or retaining walls should be used to achieve development platform.

-Building in to the ground, rather than clearing a platform to build on, will reduce the building's footprint.

-External spaces like gardens should be used to accommodate changes in level - scale of disturbance.

-rather than trying to develop them at the same level as the building.

-• Sufficient space should be allowed to blend banks and cuttings into their

-- In some cases a large change in level can be disguised more discretely by using more than one solution - a slightly steepened slope in combination with a low retaining wall for example. - Engineered slopes that can't be improved should be disguised.
+- (P1) Aligning buildings parallel with the contours helps reduce the scale of the development platform. - (P2) When aligning buildings across the contours, a 'stepped' form will reduce the building's footprint. - (P3) Building in to the ground, rather than clearing a platform to build on, will reduce the scale of disturbance. - LP4 External spaces like gardens should be used to accommodate changes in level rather than trying to develop them at the same level as the building. - (P5) Sufficient space should be allowed to blend banks and cuttings into their surroundings at naturalistic slopes, or retaining walls should be used to achieve changes in level quickly.
+The intermediate solution - steep engineered slopes - is usually the most visually intrusive. - (P6) Battered dry-stone retaining walls can be very effective and are characteristic of the area. - (P7) In some cases a large change in level can be disguised more discretely by using more than one solution - a slightly steepened slope in combination with a low retaining wall for example. - (P8) Engineered slopes that can't be improved should be disguised.
 Planting with native trees and shrubs can help assimilate these in time.

-Sensitive earth modelling can also be used to screen otherwise visually intrusive features.
-Low earth mounding or more naturalistic 'land-raising' can help screen elements like car parking, service areas, oil tanks or sewerage treatment plant.
-Small changes in level can often be highly effective.
-Slopes facing towards sensitive viewpoints should be created at shallow gradients (>1:3).
+facing towards sensitive viewpoints should be created at shallow gradients (>1:3).
 Inward facing slopes can be steeper or retained by walls.